ratheeps/laravel-pub-sub-messaging/README.md

 ## Amazon SQS & SNS Extended Client Library

-The **Amazon SQS Extended Client Library for PHP** enables you to manage Amazon SQS message payloads with Amazon S3.
+The **Amazon SQS Extended Client Library for Laravel** enables you to manage Amazon SQS message payloads with Amazon S3.
 This is especially useful for storing and retrieving messages with a message payload size greater than the current SQS limit of 256 KB, up to a maximum of 2 GB.
 Specifically, you can use this library to:

 * Specify whether message payloads are always stored in Amazon S3 or only when a message's size exceeds a max size (defaults to 256 KB).
 * Send a message that references a single message object stored in an Amazon S3 bucket.